 Chapter 11: The Nature of Light

-Chapter 13: Spectra: The Key to Understanding the UniverseI put a new version here on Friday!
+on Friday!
 Please pick it up if you got your copy earlier.

 Chapter 14: Understanding Stellar Spectra